 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This literature is a hardcover edition that was published by St. Martin's Griffin on September 10, 2013 and has 433 pages.
+literature that was published by St. Martin's Griffin on September 10, 2013 and has 433 pages.

 Explore it on Goodreads or Amazon.